-Why does Elgar modulate frequently between the G minor and major modes within the Enigma Theme?
+Why does Elgar frequently modulate between the G minor and major modes in the Enigma Theme?
 Besides serving as an excellent contrapuntal camouflage to obscure the source melody, there is an arcane yet obvious explanation, one that literally holds the keys to unmasking the secret melody to the Enigma Variations.
-The answer is so obvious even Julian Rushton must be prepared to acknowledge it.
+The answer is so obvious even Julian Rushton must be prepared to concede the obvious.

 The Enigma Theme cycles between minor and major modes of G as summarized in the above table.
 The key signatures for G minor and G major employ the letters B, E, and F to identify the accidentals B-flat, E-flat, and F-sharp.
 Incredibly, those same letters form the initials for Ein feste Burg.
 The Enigma Locks Cipher suggests the key to unlocking the covert melody of the Enigma Theme is to consult its keys.
 It is a remarkable coincidence these identical initials are encoded by the Mendelssohn “EFB” Cipher in Variation XIII, ostensibly as the solution letters to the three asterisks (✡ ✡ ✡) which form the cryptic title of that movement.
 The same set of initials is also furnished by the Letter Cluster Cipher and the Enigma Date Cipher.